comsystan/comsystanj/description/Description1DSignal.md

   - The number of gliding boxes is (signal length)-(box size)
   - Note: The number of subsequent and particularly of gliding boxes can be very high
 - Eke et al., 2000, Pflugers Archiv-European Journal of Physiology, [DOI 10.1007/s004249900135](https://doi.org/10.1007/s004249900135)

-### Hurst coefficient (HK)
-- For fGn signals using the Hurst-Kolmogorov HK method
-- Better than DLA for short sequences
-  Only for fGn signals (algorithm does not converge for fGm signals)
-- n - Number of samples from the posterior distribution - the higher, the better
-- Signals should be opened with the CSAJ Signal Opener
-- Analysis of Entire signal or Subsequent/Gliding box
-- Notes for Subsequent/Gliding box:
-  - Restricted to PSD Beta
-  - The box size should not be larger than 1/3 of the signal length
-  - The number of subsequent boxes is (signal length)/(box size)
-  - The number of gliding boxes is (signal length)-(box size)
-  - Note: The number of subsequent and particularly of gliding boxes can be very high
-- HKProcess converted to Java and adapted from R project [https://cran.r-project.org/package=HKprocess](https://cran.r-project.org/package=HKprocess)
-- Tyralis&Koutsoyiannis, 2014, Climate Dynamics, [DOI 10.1007/s00382-013-1804-y](https://doi.org/10.1007/s00382-013-1804-y)
-- Likens et al. 2023, arXiv, [DOI 10.48550/arXiv.2301.11262](https://doi.org/10.48550/arXiv.2301.11262)

 ### Higuchi dimension
 - Signals should be opened with the CSAJ Signal Opener